NVIDIA/aistore/cli/resources/object.md

 >> On the one hand, it is easy to transform files using `tar`, `gzip` and any number of other very familiar Unix tools.
 On the other hand, it is easy to **promote** files and directories that are locally present inside AIS servers.
 Once the original file-based content becomes distributed across AIStore cluster, running massive computations (or any other workloads that require scalable storage) also becomes easy and fast.

-#### PUT and PROMOTE: Object names
+#### Object names

-While uploading `ais` assigns names to object by following the rules (starting with the highest priority):

-1. If `OBJECT_NAME` is set, the object's name is the value of `OBJECT_NAME`
+1. `PROMOTE` with directory as source
+- `OBJECT_NAME` parameter is not supported
-2. If `--trim-prefix` is set, the object's name is the file path without leading `--trim-prefix`.
+- If `--trim-prefix` is set, the object's name is the file path without leading `--trim-prefix`.
 A trailing `/` in `--trim-prefix` can be omitted.
-3. If neither `OBJECT_NAME` nor `--trim-prefix` is defined, the name of the object is the filename - the last element of the path.
+- If `--trim-prefix` is not defined, resulting object names will be the same as full paths to files

 Be careful when putting a directory recursively without setting `--trim-prefix`: it may result in overwriting objects with the same names.

+2. `PROMOTE` with single file as source
+- `--trim-prefix` flag is omitted
+- If `OBJECT_NAME` provided it will be used as object name
+- If `OBJECT_NAME` not provided, object name will be the same as the full path to the file, without leading `/`

 ### Delete